Olmec Obituary by L J M Owen, Review: Thinker’s cosy mystery

 A royal Olmec cemetery is discovered deep in the Mexican jungle, containing the earliest writing in all the Americas.
 Dr. Pimms is elated to join the team investigating these Aztec ancestors.
 Triumph is short-lived, however, as Elizabeth’s position on the team is threatened by a volatile excavation director, contradictory evidence, and hostile colleagues.
 With everything working against her, will Dr Pimms find the cause of death for a 3,000-year-old athlete and those buried with her?

-With the archaeological intrigue of Elizabeth Peters, forensic insight of Kathy Reichs, and comfort of a cosy mystery, Olmec Obituary is the first novel in a fascinating new series: Dr Pimms, Intermillennial Sleuth.
+With the archaeological intrigue of Elizabeth Peters, the forensic insight of Kathy Reichs, and comfort of a cosy mystery, Olmec Obituary is the first novel in a fascinating new series: Dr Pimms, Intermillennial Sleuth.
 Really cold cases.

 FACT: I devoured L J M Owen’s debut novel Olmec Obituary in a single day.